Alireza-Mahinparvar/BookMe/Team5Requirements.md

 * The user.
 ### **Preconditions:**
 * The user is logged in.
-* The user has a created event.
+* The user has previously created a commitment.
 ### **Triggers:**
 The user selects “edit commitment”.
 ### **Primary Sequence:**